Advertiser Disclosure

 But if the couple were to redeem points for a stay out of the other person’s account (which has no status), then they wouldn’t enjoy any of the Platinum Elite benefits, and the qualifying nights earned on the stay also wouldn’t go towards re-qualifying for Platinum next year.

-It’s therefore hugely advantageous for multi-player strategies to pool their Bonvoy points into a single account, to the extent that’s possible.
+Therefore, it’s hugely advantageous for couples and families to pool their Bonvoy points into a single account, to maximize benefits and status perks.

 Marriott Bonvoy allows you to transfer points between accounts in an official capacity.
 Each account is allowed to send up to 100,000 Bonvoy points per calendar year to other accounts, and is allowed to receive up to 500,000 Bonvoy points per calendar year from other accounts.